Flooristics, LLC

 10. Does my company’s current floor safety program show due diligence to safety if it were presented in court?

-If you are the owner, manager or safety manager of a Salt Lake City business and want to ensure that your workplace flooring is as safe as possible, consider hiring a Salt Lake City flooring inspector to come out to the site and help you discover the answers to the 10 questions above.
+If you own or manage a Salt Lake City business, consider hiring a flooring inspector.
+An inspector can evaluate the site and help you answer the 10 questions above.

 Filed Under: Carpet and Rugs, Floor Safety, Hardwood and Laminate, Resilient, Tile and Stone Tagged With: carpets in Salt Lake City, idaho flooring inspector, idaho flooring inspectors, Salt lake carpet inspector, salt lake city flooring inspectors, salt lake city walkway safety